peterwilsoncc/rapid-adn-widget/readme.txt

 Yes.

+= I see less than the requested number of posts displayed =

+The Rapid App.net widget may return less than the requested number of posts if the requested account has a high number of reposts in its timeline.

 = What's with the strange class names like .adn__mention and .adn__mention--reply? =

 The widget uses the BEM naming convention for class names, which has been